Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 - Fix Jekyll theme to include a space between the end of the post, and the side notes.
 - Try to add labels to code blocks.
-- At "a zero dependency static compiler", link to mentioned code of part 2.

 This is the third post of a blog post series where I reproduce [Eli Bendersky’s Adventures In JIT Compilation series][eli], but this time using the [Rust